-Arriving on a remote Scottish island to investigate an unexplained death, Ted Harris finds himself entangled in the life of the community – and becomes attracted to Athol, his enigmatic landlord.
-Soon they’re working together, depending on each other for survival in perilous circumstances, and slowly unravelling the mystery.
-Will they ever figure out exactly how and why Kieran Parnes died and who was responsible for his death, and what will it do to the island – and to the tentative beginnings of their relationship – if they tell anybody what they know?
+On a remote Scottish island to investigate an unexplained death, Ted Harris finds himself entangled in the life of the community - and attracted to Athol, his enigmatic landlord.
+Soon they’re working together, depending on each other for survival, and slowly unravelling the mystery.
+Will they figure out exactly how Kieran Parnes died?
+And what will it do to the island if they tell anybody?

 When the Range Rover stopped outside an unprepossessing stone cottage, it was immediately obvious why the images on the island website had only shown the sitting-room and a couple of the guest rooms; this house was definitely no looker, and it was overdue a serious amount of external maintenance.
 As if it wasn't ugly enough already, there was a fenced enclosure running up one side and across the back of the property with a locked gate and a sign reading 'Calor Gas Sales and Service'.
 That hadn't been mentioned in the advertising material either.

 "This is it."
 The engine was switched off.

 Oh well; I'd booked it and now I'd have to stay here.
 Maybe when I was planning this trip I should have given a bit more thought to getting a room in Kirkwall and coming over on the ferry a day at a time - although though that would have been very much more expensive, both in terms of money and in time.
 "So what do I owe you?"
 I asked the driver; there wasn't a meter in the vehicle.

 "Fifteen pounds.
 But don't worry, I'll add it to your bill."

 "Your bill.
 When you leave."
 And that was when the penny dropped that the driver had got out of the car – not, as I thought, to open the door for me, but taking the keys from the ignition, unfastening a gate in the lichen-covered wall and reaching towards the front door.